-So last week took me to the Shimla region again (my second trip in the previous 2 months).
-I was commencing a self-planned, solo camping trip across a few places in Himachal with my newly invested 20 thousand Rupee tree-hanging/flying tent.
+So last week took me to Mashobra (from Delhi) and a few other places around Shimla.
+I planned a solo-camping trip across a few places in Shimla region with my newly invested 20 thousand Rupee tree-hanging/flying tent.
 Here’s a quick video of my Flying Tent on Youtube, or watch it here:

 The original plan wasn’t to visit Mashobra Greens.
-But as I reached Shimla, the weather turned unfavorable.
+But as I reached Shimla, the weather turned unfavourable.
 It was the second week of November, and winter, at 2000m above sea level in the Himalayas had already begun.
-Where winter, with good camping gear – including a -15 degree Celsius sleeping bag, as I had it – is not a problem, if it’s raining and you’re on a motorcycle, it, perhaps, is A BIG PROBLEM.
-And that’s exactly was the scenario.
+Where winter, with good camping gear – including a -15 degree Celsius sleeping bag, as I had it – is not a problem, if it’s raining and you’re on a motorcycle, it’s a problem.
+In fact, a very big problem.
+And that’s exactly was the case.

 Located about 12km, Mashobra Greens offers Swiss Tents and Mudhouses in the luxury segment (at least that’s what their website says).
 Where the establishment was pretty nice and the staff was great, I particularly enjoyed the setting that it offered – ‘right in the middle of nowhere’ kind!